Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 1. The first bank I tried was a medium-sized branch of Bangkok Bank.
 They said they couldn’t do it.

 5. Finally, I managed to get money over the counter at Siam Commercial Bank.
 Unfortunately, they still charged me 200 THB and didn’t even confirm I was okay with this charge before proceeding.
-Well, I wasn’t, but it was too late as these transactions are not reversible.
+Well, I wasn’t, but it was too late, as these transactions are not reversible.
+Still better than the regular ATM fee, though.

-All in all, withdrawing over the counter is troublesome, and time-consuming and won’t necessarily even save you any money in fees.
+All in all, withdrawing over the counter is troublesome, time-consuming, and won’t necessarily even save you any money in fees.

-I know of people who’ve successfully done fee-free it but in general, it seems to be a difficult task.
+I know of people who’ve successfully done it fee-free, but in general, it seems to be a difficult task and not worth the hassle.

 Exchanging Money in Thailand

-With ATM access fees being so large, it could make sense to bring hard cash into Thailand and exchange for Thai Baht inside the country.
+With ATM access fees being so large, it makes sense to bring hard cash into Thailand and exchange it for Thai Baht inside the country.

 There are two types of Superrich – exchange at the green ones because they offer better rates than the orange ones.